gcammarota/haunts/README.rst

 **Action**
   (char)

-  If emtpy: it will be filled with an ``I`` when an event is created Put an ``I`` manually if you want to ignore an entry and avoid event creation.
+  See below.
+If empty: it will be filled with an ``I`` when an event is created.

 **Issue**
   (text)